chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="On Collaboration" %}}
-We also raised what I think is a more interesting point: how to actually do interdisciplinary work in digital humanities, especially at institutions without dedicate DH programs.
+We also raised what I think is a more interesting point: how to actually do interdisciplinary work in digital humanities, especially at institutions without DH programs.
 This remains challenging: in 2021, the kind of data analysis in this article would not be an interesting computational research project for a computer scientist.
 I happened to be in the right place with the right